Cosmian/kms_snowflake_native_app/CONTRIBUTING.md

 [Sphinx](https://www.sphinx-doc.org/en/master/) as its main documentation compiler.
-This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way was a code contribution.
+This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way as a code contribution.

 > :::: tip
 > ::: title